hanja-graph/hanja-graph/design/features.md

 ## Enabling reading for pleasure
 Language production and comprehension are very complex tasks.
-The traditional breakdown into reading, writing, listening, and  speaking is very useful because one can be very good at one or two of these things while being hopeless at the other.
+The traditional breakdown into reading, writing, listening, and  speaking is very useful because you can be very good at one or two of these things while being hopeless at the other.

 In my experience, there's a pretty big gap between the ability to comprehend a word written in L2 and